nerd-in-a-mooc/graylog/02-mongodb/README.md

   transitionToAuth: true
 ```

-> :warning: On the SECONDARY nodes !
+> ⚠️ On the SECONDARY nodes !

 ```shell
 systemctl restart mongod.service
 ```

-> :warning: On the PRIMARY node !
+> ⚠️ On the PRIMARY node !

 **Connect to MongoDB**
 ```shell